vonagam/redjs-rails/README.md

 ~~~

 ## Usage
-Add the '.red' extension after '.js' for files that will be using ???
-Redjs dependecy manager.
+Add the '.red' extension after '.js' for files that will be using the Redjs dependecy manager.
 In those files four functions will be available.

 #### $require( path_to_file )
 Identical to sprockets '//= require' directive, but additionally will return value associated with specified file.
-Path to file can't be a variable, it must be string.
+Path to file can't be a variable, it must be a string.
 Can be relative.

 #### $define( value )
 Assotiate the value with a file.
-If the value is a function, it execution result will be assotiated.
+If the value is a function, its execution result will be assotiated.

 #### $requires( path_to_file )
 Get a value associated with a file, without issuing a sprockets directive.